ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

     Where **YYYYmmddTHHMM** is the timestamp specifying  the start of the deployment.
 This is also the value that should be assigned to the [trajectory](ngdac-netcdf-file-format-version-2.html#trajectory) variable in each NetCDF file that is submitted to the DAC.

     **IMPORTANT**:
-    This WMO id must be included as th [global](ngdac-netcdf-file-format-version-2.html#description--examples-of-required-global-attributes) attribute wmo_id as well as an attribute (wmo_id) of the file's [platform](ngdac-netcdf-file-format-version-2.html#platform) variable in each NetCDF file uploaded to the **NGDAC**.
+    This WMO ID must be included as th [global](ngdac-netcdf-file-format-version-2.html#description--examples-of-required-global-attributes) attribute wmo_id as well as an attribute (wmo_id) of the file's [platform](ngdac-netcdf-file-format-version-2.html#platform) variable in each NetCDF file uploaded to the **NGDAC**.

 4. An additional field, attribution, is also provided as a means for the data provider to acknowledge the funding agencies and/or funding source.